-

 Is business tax levied on, broadly, the revenue profits of a business computed in accordance with accounting principles?

-Taxable profit is determined by adjusting accounting profit in accordance with provisions outlined in the Income Tax Act and the Income Tax Regulation.
+Taxable profit is determined by adjusting accounting profit in accordance with provisions outlined in the ITA and the Income Tax Regulation.
 Notable adjustments include limitations on deductibility of interest expenses and head office expenses.
 Interest expenses paid to non-approved financial institutions are capped at an annual rate of 6%, with further application of thin-capitalization rules for all interest expenses except those to banks and non-bank financial institutions licensed by the Maldives Monetary Authority.
 Head office expenses are restricted to a maximum of 3% of revenue.

 Specific conditions must be met when claiming deductions for pension expenses, employee welfare expenses, donations, bad debts, and provisions for bad debts.
 No deduction is permitted for accounting depreciation or amortization; instead, a specified deduction called “capital allowance” is allowed against qualifying capital expenditure.